Battery Indicator [PC / Mobile] (v1.4)

 Technical Notes and Alternatives

-By default, the battery will only function with PCVR using the software outlined in the Compatibility section. - Alternative solutions can control the battery's level using the following addresses: == (Float 0-1) to "battery/level" == (bool) to "battery/charging" == You could set up a radial puppet controlling the "battery/level" parameter if you'd like to control it manually. - I think it should be possible to create a background Android app so Quest users can run that and have the battery work.
+By default, the battery will only function with PCVR using the software outlined in the Compatibility section. - Alternative solutions can control the battery's state using the following Avatar Parameters: == (Float 0-1) to "battery/level" == (Bool) to "battery/charging" == You could set up a radial puppet controlling the "battery/level" parameter if you'd like to control it manually. - I think it should be possible to create a background Android app so Quest users can run that and have the battery work.
 I'm not skilled enough to create that myself yet though. :D